lowrycito/handbook/pages/study-manual-general-handbook-25-temple-and-family-history-work.md

 This chapter guides Church leaders and members on how to unite families for eternity through temple and family history work.
-More information is available at “Temples,” “Proxy Baptism,” and “Family History” (Topics and Questions, Gospel Library).
+More information is available at “Temples,” “Baptisms for the Dead,” and “Family History” (Topics and Questions, Gospel Library).

 25.1